a woman is holding a bowl of food

 2. Stress: it is not just in your head

-This is what I like to think of as your stress bucket.
+I like to think of this as your stress bucket.

 And when it does, symptoms can show up.

-The goal is not to remove every stressor, because unless you are planning to move to a moss covered cabin with no responsibilities, that is probably not realistic.
+The goal is not to remove every stressor.
+That would require moving to a moss covered cabin with no responsibilities, which sounds lovely but not exactly realistic.

-The goal is to reduce the load where we can and increase your capacity to handle stress.
+The goal is to reduce the load where we can and build more capacity.

 Tiny?
 Maybe.